Rostamborn/MmdOS/README.md

 which are usually pre-installed on UNIX-like systems.
 Also [qemu](https://www.qemu.org/), [nasm](https://www.nasm.us/), [xorriso](https://www.gnu.org/software/xorriso/) and [make](https://www.gnu.org/software/make/) must be available.

-Then run:
+We also use [clang-format](https://releases.llvm.org/14.0.0/tools/clang/docs/ClangFormat.html) in the `make format` script, so make sure to have it installed in a development workspace.

+to compile and build in debug mode run:

 ```sh
 make
 ```

-to compile and build in debug mode or run:
+to compile and build in production mode run:

 ```sh
 make prod
 ```

-to compile and build in production mode.

-then execute:
+if you want to run the os using qemu, execute:

 ```sh
 make run
 ```

-if you want to run the os using qemu.

 #### Implemented features